CWG-DS/Clipboard-Health/README.md

 months.
 After further analysis varying the month of implementation of our payment change, we are able to conclude that the earlier the change is established the better the outcome.
-However, the pattern shown in figure 8 remains with no combination of implementation and payment over the breakeven point being able to outperform our fixed pricing strateg
+However, the pattern shown in figure 8 remains with no combination of implementation and payment over the breakeven point being able to outperform our fixed pricing strategy.

 **Conclusion**